m3g4p0p/watchman.js/README.md

 # watchman.js
 A minimalist JavaScript object container that provides events and state handling

+## Usage

+Download `dist/watchman.min.js` and include it in your application as usual.

 ## API

 ### Initialise

 ```javascript
 const watchman = new Watchman();
 ```